A Systematic Review of Echo Chamber Research: Comparative Analysis of Conceptualizations, Operationalizations, and Varying Outcomes: Conclusion

 \section{Conclusion}

-We systematically surveyed a corpus of 112 works examining the antecedents, properties, and effects of echo chambers in social media.
-Our focus was specifically on how echo chambers were conceptualized and operationalized using a measurement modeling lens.
-The results of our systematic review indicated that different conceptualizations and operationalizations lead to different findings.
+We conducted a systematic review of 129 studies investigating the antecedents, characteristics, and effects of echo chambers on social media.
+Our analysis focused on how echo chambers are conceptualized and operationalized, using a measurement modeling perspective.
+The review demonstrated that varying conceptualizations and operationalizations often lead to divergent findings.

-While the majority of studies that have conceptualized echo chambers with homophily and utilized data-driven CSS methods have affirmed the echo chamber hypothesis and polarization effects in social media, content exposure studies and surveys that have explored the full spectrum of media exposure have rejected it.
+Specifically, studies that conceptualized echo chambers through the lens of homophily and employed data-driven CSS methods tended to support the echo chamber hypothesis and its link to polarization effects on social media.
+In contrast, studies utilizing content exposure analyses and surveys, which examined the broader spectrum of media exposure, often refuted the echo chamber hypothesis.

-Most of these studies have been conducted in the United States, and there is a need for a more comprehensive understanding of how echo chambers work in non-two-party systems.
-To advance our understanding of this phenomenon, future research should prioritize conducting more cross-platform studies, considering changes in algorithmic filtering (continuous auditing), and examining the causal direction of the association between polarization, fragmentation, and the establishment of online echo chambers.
+Notably, most of these studies were conducted in the context of the United States, highlighting a critical gap in understanding echo chambers within non-two-party political systems.
+To advance this field, future research should prioritize cross-platform analyses, incorporate continuous audits of algorithmic filtering, and examine the causal dynamics between polarization, fragmentation, and the formation of online echo chambers.

-Furthermore, research should ensure that their conceptualizations and operationalizations are transparent.
-A more granular perspective on the conceptualizations of echo chambers may be necessary to advance our understanding of this topic.
+Additionally, research should strive for greater transparency in conceptualizing and operationalizing echo chambers.
+A more nuanced and granular approach to defining echo chambers is essential for advancing our understanding of this complex phenomenon.